-The most recent book on our list, Straight Jacket, was published last year (2016).
-Written by Matthew Todd, editor of the UK’s Attitude magazine, it’s a powerful self-help book for the 21st century gay men.
+The most recent book on our list, Straight Jacket, was published in 2016.
+Written by Matthew Todd, editor of the UK’s Attitude magazine, it’s a powerful self-help book for the 21st century gay man.

-It looks beneath the shiny surface of contemporary gay culture and looks at why gay men are often so unhappy.
+It looks beneath the shiny surface of contemporary gay culture and examines why gay men are often so unhappy.
 With gay life so often surrounded by casual sex, drugs and alcohol, life can feel empty.
-Matthew Todd gives some excellent suggestions for how to make things better.
+Todd gives some excellent suggestions for how to make things better.

 Quentin Crisp’s autobiography The Naked Civil Servant gets to the core of what it’s like to be a not-especially-attractive gay man living through difficult times.
-It covers how he came out in 1931, and although mocked and beaten, unashamedly forged his own flamboyant and fabulous identity.
+It covers how he came out in 1931, and though mocked and beaten, he unashamedly forged his own flamboyant and fabulous identity.

-This book is both hilarious and heartbreaking, an inspiration to anyone who’s ever struggled to find the courage to be who they really want to be.
+Of all the gay books on our list, this one is both hilarious and heartbreaking, and it’s an inspiration to anyone who’s ever struggled to find the courage to be who they really are.

 Alan Hollinghurst is an openly gay author living in London.
-He’s written a bunch of gay novels, and two of them are on this list: his 1988 work, The Swimming-Pool Library, looks at gay life in the UK before and after the repeal of the 1967 Sexual Offences Act which decriminalized homosexuality.
+He’s written several gay books (mostly novels), and two of them are on this list: his 1988 work, The Swimming-Pool Library, looks at gay life in the UK before and after the repeal of the 1967 Sexual Offences Act, which decriminalized homosexuality.

 Written by Hollinghurst in 2004, The Line of Beauty is set in the ’80s.
 The AIDS epidemic hangs in the air, weaving through the narrative like a mist.
 This is a darker book, but with no less beautiful or vivid imagery.
 The gay hero, Nick Guest, is likable and full of the present-day conflicts we go through today as gay men.

-The UK’s Tory Party and their politics features throughout the narrative, also, especially their closeted stories and private hedonism.
+The UK’s Tory Party and their politics features throughout the narrative, particularly in terms of closeted stories and private hedonism.
 With the Tory Party back in power in the UK and the current fuck-up that is Brexit, it feels like aspects of this story are once again coming to life.

 Anything by Christopher Isherwood is worth reading.
 His short novel Goodbye to Berlin is the story that inspired Cabaret, after all.
-His remarkable autobiography Christopher and His Kind goes though his fascinating life, including living in the flamboyantly liberal pre-Nazi Berlin.
+And this remarkable autobiography Christopher and His Kind goes though his fascinating life, including living in the flamboyantly liberal pre-Nazi Berlin.